by Fiona Flores Watson & Chris Chaplow

 GETTING TO BENAMAHOMA BY BUS

-There is a modest bus service, Monday to Friday only, Line 727 run by Los Amarillos on the route from El Bosque to Grazalema.
-Just two buses a day in each direction.
-Calling at Benamojama enroute for El Bosque at 06.50 and 15.20 and enroute for Grazalema at 05.55 and 19.25.
+There is a modest bus service, Monday to Friday run by Damas on the route from El Bosque to Grazalema.
+Just one buses a day in each direction.
 Check the timetable here.

 The large modern municipal swimming pool is popular in the summer months, it is found 1km from the town next to the Camping Los Linares. just passed the Nacimiento.
 It has a café snack bar.

-It does have a number of reasonable village houses for rental, including some grand luxury villas that can accommodate large groups.
+It does have a number of reasonable village houses for rental.

 There are a number of walks in the vicinity of the village.